IdoBn/musicApp7/Pods/SwiftyJSON/README.md

 ##Integration

+You can use [Carthage](https://github.com/Carthage/Carthage) to install `SwiftyJSON` by adding `github "SwiftyJSON/SwiftyJSON" >= 2.1.2` to your `Cartfile`

-CocoaPods is not fully supported for Swift yet.
-To use this library in your project you should:
+CocoaPods is now supported for Swift.
+But to use this library in your project manually you may:

-1. for Projects just drag SwiftyJSON.swift to the project tree
+1. for Projects, just drag SwiftyJSON.swift to the project tree
-2. for Workspaces you may include the whole SwiftyJSON.xcodeproj as suggested by @garnett
+2. for Workspaces, include the whole SwiftyJSON.xcodeproj (as suggested by @garnett)

 ## Usage